Urbino, Italy

 - research and report a story in a foreign setting

-- produce multimedia content for a website and/or tablet publication
+- produce multimedia content for a website or produce articles and photos for a feature story

-- tell stories in ways that incorporate video, audio, graphics, maps and interactive elements
+- tell stories in ways that incorporate text, photos, video, and interactive elements

 - work with an interpreter